Justinus Darmojuwono: Early life

-Justinus Darmojuwono was born in Klewonan, Godean, Yogyakarta.
-Son of Surodikira and Ngatinah, his early life as an ordinary villager son was a happy and proud time for him.
+Justinus Darmojuwono was born in Klewonan, Godean, Yogyakarta to Surodikira and Ngatinah.
 He and his family worked together to fulfill their daily needs.
 He was a Muslim, but converted to Catholicism in 1932 following his brother's conversion.
-Actually, Justinus Darmojuwono did not get permission to be a priest from his father.
-But, because of his strong self-determination to become a priest, his father allowed him to enter the seminary on 30 September 1935.
+He did not seek his father’s permission to be a priest but, because of his persistence, was allowed to enter the seminary on 30 September 1935.
 After he graduated from the minor seminary of Mertoyudan, Magelang, he continued to the major seminary of St. Paul, Yogyakarta.
 He was ordained priest by Mgr.
 Soegijapranata in Kotabaru, Yogyakarta, in 1947.
 He also studied at the Pontifical Gregorian University in Rome.

 As priest

 After ordination, he was first appointed to serve at Kidul Loji Church, Yogyakarta, for 35 days.
 Then he was sent to Ganjuran Church to take care of seminary students, because the minor seminary was destroyed and the Vicar Apostolic of Semarang sent the seminarians to the Ganjuran church.
 In the middle of 1950, Darmojuwono was appointed to serve at St. Mary of Assumption Church, Klaten, and also to serve as a military curate.
-At the time, the military commander was Suharto, later the President of Indonesia.
+At the time, the military commander was Suharto, later the president of Indonesia.

 From Klaten he moved to Surakarta in 1952.
-After a few months in Surakarta he was ordered to study missiology at Pontifical Gregorian University, Rome.
+After a few months in Surakarta, he was ordered to study missiology at Pontifical Gregorian University, Rome.
 After he returned from Rome, he became a curate in Purbayan, Surakarta, and also served as a military chaplain.
 Then he was sent to establish a new church in 1961 and became its pastor.
 The church was later named Maria Regina Purbawardayan Church.

 In 1962, he was appointed to serve as a parish priest at the Semarang Cathedral and also as Vicar General of the Archdiocese of Semarang.
 Then Archbishop of Semarang Mgr.
 Soegijapranata died on a trip to attend the Second Vatican Council.

 Darmojuwono was appointed Archbishop of Semarang by Pope Paul VI on 10 December 1963, and consecrated archbishop by the Apostolic Nuncio Archbishop Ottavio De Liva on 6 April 1964.